-The above certificate status information may be obtained from CRL or OCSP inquiry services.
-The CRL distribution point location can be obtained from the certificate details.
-In addition, the relying parties shall check the CA issuer and subscriber certificate CP to verify the assurance level of the certificate.
+The above certificate status information may be obtained from CRL or OCSP services.
+The cRLDistributionPoints location can be obtained from the certificate details.
+In addition, the relying parties shall check the CA issuer and subscriber certificates' certificatePolicies to verify the assurance level of the certificate.